 With reference to FIG. 1, the magazine 1 generally comprises a body 10 having a floor end 13 and a feed end 17.
-Feed lips 21 are provided at the feed end 17 to interface with a weapon and to guide cartridges into the firing chamber of said weapon.
-The floor end is capped with a floor plate 20 which is 60 secured by a lock plate 25.
-A spring 35 rests against the lock plate 25, centered by walls 24, and floor plate 20 combination and provides tension to bias the follower 30 and the floor plate 20 so that the follower 30 will progress up the magazine body 10 as ammunition is used.
-Floor plate 20 slides over a rim 23 65 of the floor end 13, using a ledge to interface with the rim, and simultaneously over the lock plate 25.
-The floor plate 20 and lock plate 25 interface together with a tab 26 on the lock plate resting within a slot 27 of the floor plate (shown in FIGS. (6-6c), so, with the floor plate 20 holding the magazine 1 and the lock plate 25 holding the floor plate 20 laterally, as it is forced against the floor plate 20 by the spring, the floor plate 20 does not slide off the magazine 1.
+The magazine 1, can have fore and aft sides and two lateral sides longer than the fore and aft sides.
+Feed lips 21 are provided at the feed end 17 to interface with a weapon and to guide 65 cartridges into the firing chamber of said weapon.
+The floor end is capped with a floor plate 20 which is secured by a lock plate 25.
+A spring 35 rests against the lock plate 25, centered by walls 24 (see FIG. 6a), and floor plate 20 combination and provides tension to bias the follower 30 and the floor plate 20 so that the follower 30 will progress up the magazine body 10 as ammunition is used.
+Floor plate 20 slides over a rim 23 of the floor end 13, using a ledge to interface with the rim, and simultaneously over the lock plate 25.
+The floor plate 20 and lock plate 25 interface together with a tab 26 on the lock plate resting within a slot 27 of the floor plate (shown in FIGS. 6-6c), so, with the floor plate 20 holding the magazine 1 and the lock plate 25 holding the floor plate 20 laterally, as it is forced against the floor plate 20 by the spring, the floor plate 20 does not slide off the magazine 1.
 A protective impact cover 40 is also provided for use during storage.
 Magazine 1 also features two indicator windows 15 to view the spring.
 An indicator, which could be as simple as a colored dot or a dab of properly placed paint, is positioned on the spring and is viewable through the windows when the magazine 1 is assembled.
 Ideally, the windows 15 are positioned on either side of the magazine body 10 and are close enough to the floor end so that they are not obscured when the magazine 1 is inserted in a weapon's magazine well.
-FIGS. 2-4 provide views of the magazine 1 assembled, FIG. 4 without the impact cover 40
+FIGS. 2-4 provide views of the magazine 1 assembled, FIG. 4 without the impact cover 40.